lptekdev/homelab/_posts/2025-01-02-proxmox_storage.md

 As it’s possible to see we have two different subnets for two different Tenants.
 Using NFS, one big issue (and very big) that was seen, was that a "showmount -e TENANT_IP_TRUENAS" command will show all the shares available in Truenas.
 This means all Tenants will be able to see all Tenants shares.
 However, by the source based routing and VRF isolation, they will only be able to access to its own shares.

+**The NFS problem in this setup**

+As it was mentioned previously, any tenant using the *showmount* command can view all the Truenas configured NFS shares.
+But this is only one of the problems.
+The second problem is despites of being able to isolate each tenant traffic, **any tenant can actually mount any share from all other tenants** (breaking the entire soution).

+The next step on my side will be try to figure out (if actually exists) an alternative for Truenas that allows sharing a storage system without this (and others) security concerns.

 **Routers Configuration for Tenant A**